M-Faried/ml_wikipedia_articles_clustering/README.md

 Clustering celeberties and retrieving similar celeberty pages using KNN model trained on Wikipedia pages of many celeberties around the world.

-Tecnologies used:
+Tecnologies & Algorithms Used:
-* Turicreate
+* Turicreate.
+* Term Frequency Inverse Document Frequency formula claculation over the entire corpse of data.
-* Nearest Neigbour Algorithm For Clustering
+* Nearest Neigbour Algorithm For Clustering.